xweih/kcs_2.0/README.md

 ## Example

 Let's say, I want to feed a big family (or perhaps just to treat myself).
-I need to order the following items:
+Hence, I need to order the following items:

 Crawfish: 1 lb
 Mussels: 1 lb